ANASTASIA IS a documentary filmmaker and writer based in Texas.

 I’ve always been interested in people.
 As the first-generation daughter of Greek immigrants, I grew up navigating multiple cultural worlds, acutely fascinated by what shapes who to view something some way.
 At age 7, my mom caught me interviewing the technicians at her nail salon with a notepad.

 This same mom, a psychiatrist, would always remind me that psychology is the Greek word ψυχολογία, “the study of the soul.”
 The study of the soul, mind, perception—I was hooked.
-I received a B.A. in Psychology with a minor in Creative Writing and an M.A. in Data Analysis & Journalism from Stanford University.
+I received a B.A. in Psychology & Creative Writing and an M.A. in Data & Computational Journalism from Stanford University.

 Feel free to reach out, download my resume, or connect on LinkedIn.